-Interestingly enough, when the disease was first discovered and given a name it was called German Shepherd Myelopathy due to the fact that so many German Shepherds were diagnosed.
+Interestingly enough, when DM was first discovered and given a name, it was called German Shepherd Myelopathy because so many German Shepherds developed this disease.
 However, with further research, it was determined that DM can exist in other purebreds and mixed breeds of dogs.

-In the vast majority of cases, canine degenerative myelopathy affects older dogs, typically between eight and fourteen years old.
-With that said the disease has been diagnosed in dogs as young as four years of age.
-Studies have not proved one sex to have a higher prevalence than the other.
+In the vast majority of cases, canine DM affects older dogs, typically between eight and fourteen years old.
+However, the disease has been diagnosed in dogs as young as four years of age.
+Studies have not proved one sex to have a higher prevalence than the other sex.